Ultimate 2021 Guide: SMS Marketing Made Simple

 Remember that the key with SMS marketing is utilizing the instant, direct delivery for a quick response.
 You lose the urgency if the message frequency is too high, and you just won’t get a quick response during odd hours (unless it’s to unsubscribe).

 Again, let’s think of your friend and their pie.
 You tell your friend “Feel free to come by with your pie whenever!”
 This does not mean you will be happy when they show up and ring your doorbell at 2am.
 It will also start to lose its appeal by the 7th offer this week.
 So please don’t.

 Do message your customers regularly so that you are top of mind, but let them know up front how often to expect messages.
 Identify optimal messaging times so that you catch them when you want them and when they’d actually want to hear from you.
 Overall, remember quality over quantity!

 This is a good general life tip, but also applies to SMS marketing.
 Don’t take your business down with you by being careless (or desperate) trying to up consumer engagement.
 Unfortunately, you have a lot to lose by not complying or being ignorant of regulations regarding SMS marketing.

 Verify compliance before gathering contacts and sending that first message or it could cost you some big bucks in court.
 When in doubt, double check!

 First, customers must give businesses express written consent before you begin sending them automated promotional messages.
-For SMS this is usually done by opting in to receive these texts by: sending a keyword, entering a phone number into a form, or signing up in-person.
+For SMS marketing, this is usually done by opting in to receive these texts by: sending a keyword, entering a phone number into a form, or signing up in-person.
 In all of these scenarios, required legal terms are clearly spelled out.